pgfisico/arduino-project-temperature-display/temperature-sensor-code.md

 **Hint #2**
 {% reveal text="Click to reveal Hint #2" %}
-`analogRead(3)` would read the analog input A3.
+`int value = analogRead(3);` would read the analog input A3 and store the reading in an integer variable named `value`.
 The 3 can be replaced with the name of a variable or constant that is set to the pin to read.
 {% endreveal %}

 **Answer**